rvprasad/DyCo4JVM/README.md

 True, false, and null values will be represented as `f`, `t`, and `null`.

+In case of class and instance initialization methods, `o:<uninitThis>` value will be logged instead of the object id when logging the receiver before the receiver is initialized.

 Logging library can be configured with the following properties specified in _logging.properties_ file.
   - _traceFolder_ where the trace files should be written.